anseki/readline-sync/README.md

 ```

 ## Note

+### Platforms

-+ The your Node and OS may not support interactively reading from stdin.
+The your Node and OS may not support interactively reading from stdin.
 The stdin interfaces are different by platforms.
 If in those platforms, an error is thrown.

 ```js